KospY/BasSDK/Components/ThunderRoad/ColliderGroup.md

 # Collider Group

-The collider group script allows the item to deal damage to objects, as the [Damager]({{ site.baseurl }}{% link Components/ThunderRoad/Damager.md %} script is dependant of it.
+The collider group script allows the item to deal damage to objects, as the [Damager]({% link Components/ThunderRoad/Damager.md %}) script is dependant of it.
 This component requires colliders attached to it to recognise what colliders utilise the damager.

 This script also is a dependacy of imbuing weapons, and some fields require inputting for imbuement to work.